Wondaeng/parasite_web/README.md

 ```bash
 python worker.py
 ```
 <p>to run the worker.
-It regularly checkes the difference between the user_data and results folder.</p>
+It regularly checks the difference between the user_data and results folder.</p>

 <h2>Requirements</h2>